OlutolaFakehinde/Travel_Insurance_PlotlyDash/README.md

 ## Conclusion
 With the combinations of the considerations, the various factors affecting travel insurance can be determined and recommendations for improvement can be established.

+## Interaction
+Interact with the document .[here](Travel Insurance Analysis Dashboard with Python in Jupyter notebook project)